juliomrqz/statusfy/docs/guide/configuration.md

 ---
 title: Configuration
-description: Statusfy is easy to configure, supporting different files formats.
-You define one main config file and the System does its job.
+description: Statusfy is easy to configure, supports different file formats.
+You define one main config file, and the System does its job.
 date: 2018-10-12T17:28:04Z
 permalink: /guide/configuration
 ---

 # Configuration

-Statusfy is easy to configure, supporting different files formats.
-You define one main config file and the System does its job.
+Statusfy is easy to configure, supporting different file formats.
+You define one main config file, and the System does its job.

 ## Config File

-Without any configuration, Statusfy will use default values in order to make work properly your Status Page System.
+Without any configuration, Statusfy will use default values to make work properly your Status Page System.
 The configuration file must be placed at the root of your project:

 ```
 .